hatlabs/sh-rpi/content/en/docs/hardware/_index.md

 ## Watchdog Reboot Functionality

 In addition to the power supply, the Sailor Hat for Raspberry Pi incorporates a hardware watchdog timer that can be used to reboot the Raspberry Pi in the case of a software or hardware lockup.
-The watchdog timer is enabled by default and can be disabled with a solder jumper if needed.
+The watchdog timer is enabled by default and can be disabled by applying the command `shrpi set watchdog 0` on the device command line if needed.
 When enabled, the watchdog timer will restart the Raspberry Pi if it doesn't receive a "heartbeat" signal from the Raspberry Pi within a predetermined time interval (typically 10 seconds).

 The Raspberry Pi must run a service that sends a periodic heartbeat signal to the SH-RPi.
 The service can be installed from the provided software package.